 Even if they're underestimating your usage, it's worth giving them the actual readings.

-Better still, by 2024 all energy providers should have offered all customers a smart meter.
+Better still, by the end of 2025, all energy providers should have offered all customers a smart meter.
 These will give them a running update of your usage, meaning there are no estimates and no meter readings required.
-Contact your energy company to see if they'll provide you with one (if they haven't already!).
-And while we're talking about meters...
+Contact your energy company to see if they'll provide you with one (if they haven't already).

 Avoid pay-as-you-go tariff meters

 Although they're slowly disappearing, some houses are still fitted with prepaid or pay-as-you-go meters.
-Just like mobile phone contracts, you top them up using cards or keys, with the idea being you only consume gas or electricity you've already paid for.
+Just like mobile phone contracts, you top them up using cards or keys, with the idea being that you only consume gas or electricity you've already paid for.

-Avoid these like the plague.
+It's best to avoid these.
 Energy suppliers would rather you use a standard metre as they prefer their customers to pay in regular and automatic instalments, as it's less work for them to regulate these payments.

-Pay your energy bills via direct debit
+Pay your energy bills via Direct Debit